cshanepierce/dockerstats/README.md

 # dockerstats
-Scripts for pulling stats from Docker using the Docker Python Client
+Script for pulling stats from Docker using the Docker Python Client (click here for more info https://docker-py.readthedocs.io/en/stable/)

+Notes:
+1. Make sure the Docker Python Client is installed, using 'pip install docker'.
+2. This script is designed to run on each docker node from a monitoring tool and therefore uses client = docker.from_env() for info and client = docker.APIClient(base_url='unix://var/run/docker.sock') for stats.
+This can easily be changed to the host and port if run externally if the Docker http client is enabled.

+Usage:
-Usage: ./dockerstats.py list=LISTTYPE type=DATATYPE attribute=ATTRIBUTE <br>
+./dockerstats.py list=LISTTYPE type=DATATYPE attribute=ATTRIBUTE <br>
   (Required) list should be one of the following: images, services, nodes, containers, networks, volumes, client, swarm <br>
   (Required) type should be one of the following: info, stats <br>
   (Required) attribute is the attribute to return data for.
 If 'all', then returns all attributes. <br>